DocToTable - PDF to Excel Converter

 Problem: Duplicate header rows appear midway through the data.

-Fix: Deselect repeated header rows on subsequent pages during preview; keep only the first header.
+Fix: Remove repeated header rows from the downloaded spreadsheet; keep only the first header.

 Problem: Column alignment drifts slightly between pages.